zaicnupagadi/PowerShell/README.md

 webservice -MachineName localhost
 ```

-So what it does, it creates a *.mof* file - and at this point it is all that interest us.
+So all what it does, it creates a *.mof* file, telling the client to ensure that it has mentioned roles/features installed.

+Now we can rename the file as we like, so either leave it as it is, or

+So as mentioned we need to put it now in:

+ C:\Program Files\WindowsPowerShell\DscService\Configuration

 # This is an h1 tag
 ```powershell